pmc-community/jekyll-site-template/doc-contents/_components/xlsx-to-html-table/xlsx-to-html-table.md

 - `range`: the portion of the table which is imported.
 Remember that the first row is always assumed as the table header.
 - `sheet`: the sheet where the table is located inside the workbook
 - `source`: the parent document, including its relative path to the root of the site directory. `DO NOT CHANGE THIS PARAMETER !!!`
-- `simple`: specify if the table is rendered as simple table, without features like, `search` or `columns selector`.
+- `simple`: specify if the table is rendered as simple table.
 If the table contains merged cells, this parameter will not have any influence.
 Its default value is `true`, but is ignored in the case of detecting merged cells.
 - `showHead`: specify if the table head is shown or not.
 The default value is `true`.
 Remember that `always, the first row is considered as table header`.
 So, if you want to not see the head but to have all needed rows on screen, extend the `range` with one row above and set `showHead="false"`